nior998/SCG_test/README.md

 # SCG_test

-This project is application for scg test.
+This project is application for scg assignment.

 Run by command
 >npm run dev